zerieox/Portfolio-Website/README.md

 # Portfolio-Website
-A personal website
+A personal website made
-Used HTML, CSS with a bit Boostrap, and JavaScript
+using HTML, CSS with a bit Boostrap, and JavaScript